Continuations¶

 }

-, if invoked, is going to call shift k
+First of all, yield, if invoked, is going to call shift k

-is a yield record, a list of three items,
+v where v is a yield record, a list of three items,

-magic v k
+magic v k:

-is just a magic number, here the name of a function, so we can subsequently identify such a yield recordv
+magicis just a magic number, here the name of a function, so we can subsequently identify such a yield recordvis the value passed to yield so we can recover itThe continuation of

-so we can invoke it should we want to.
+yield?
+Why, it has generator written all over it!kis the continuation created byshiftso we can invoke it should we want to.

-For the main thrust we’re defining a syntax template, try-yield
+For the main thrust we’re defining a syntax template, try-yield,

 which looks a little confusing but has three arguments which I’ll